Best bank cards to use on RTW trip to Central and South America, Australia and SE Asia

 ive searched from moneysavingexpert and although martin is very good on tv and radio, his website is very confusing and i couldnt really find very much relevant to long periods abroad..

 It is confusing, isn't it?!
 I think travellers, more often that not, are pretty poor when it comes to matters financial - so booooring!
 I know I am rubbish and i'm havin the same probs as you guys.
-It seems that the best card to get is still the Nationwide Visa debit card, I believe only 1% on each cash withdrawal abroad but, it can be tricky to get as they are unwilling to give you this card, as opposed to some other one that is not as good, unless you "promise" to use it as your main account, paying in wages and all that.
+It seems that the best card to get is still the Nationwide Visa debit card, I believe only 1%!o(MISSING)n each cash withdrawal abroad but, it can be tricky to get as they are unwilling to give you this card, as opposed to some other one that is not as good, unless you "promise" to use it as your main account, paying in wages and all that.

 Any other debit card is pretty much gonna suck, especially people like Natwest (my bank).
 I think HSBC are about the best of the rest but still not a great idea, especially if your goin for a long time and are going to be withdrawing considerable funds.
 That leaves pre-payed cards (like the caxtonfx) or old school travellers cheques.
 It seems the pre-paid cards are the way to go (yes, abi, you transfer money from your regular bank onto the card and then use it anywhere you see the visa/mastercard logo) and by far the best option after Nationwide.
 You cannot overspend, you can easily manage your money, they are easy to apply for, secure and pretty economical.